 A nurse or other trained health professional will give you or your child this medicine.
-This medicine is given through a needle placed in one of your veins.
-The medicine must be injected slowly, so your IV tube will need to stay in place for 15 to 30 minutes.
+It is given through a needle placed into one of your veins.
+The medicine must be injected slowly, so the needle will need to stay in place for at least 15 to 30 minutes.

 Some patients may develop tremors or seizures while receiving this medicine.
 If you or your child already have a history of seizures and you are taking anticonvulsants, you should continue unless otherwise directed by your doctor.
 Tell your doctor if you are taking divalproex sodium (Depakote®) or valproic acid (Depakene®).

 Meropenem may cause diarrhea, and in some cases it can be severe.
 It may occur 2 months or more after you stop using this medicine.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

 This medicine may cause seizures, confusion, headaches, numbness or tingling sensation.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.